Tiger: Hunting and diet

 The tiger is a carnivore and an apex predator.
 Abundance and body weight of prey species are assumed to be the main criteria for the tiger's prey selection, both inside and outside protected areas.
-It feeds mainly on large and medium-sized ungulates such as sambar deer, Manchurian wapiti, barasingha, gaur and wild boar.
+It feeds mainly on large and medium-sized hooved mammals such as sambar deer, Manchurian wapiti, barasingha, gaur and wild boar.
 It also preys opportunistically on smaller species like monkeys, peafowl and other ground-based birds, porcupines and fish.
 Occasional attacks on Asian elephants and Indian rhinoceroses have also been reported.

 More often, tigers take the more vulnerable calves.

 They sometimes prey on livestock and dogs in close proximity to settlements.
 Tigers occasionally consume vegetation, fruit and minerals for dietary fibre and supplements.

 Tigers learn to hunt from their mothers, though the ability to hunt may be partially inborn.
 Depending on the size of the prey, they typically kill weekly though mothers must kill more often.
 Families hunt together when cubs are old enough.
 They search for prey using vision and hearing.
 A tiger will also wait at a watering hole for prey to come by, particularly during hot summer days.
 It is an ambush predator and when approaching potential prey, it crouches with the head lowered and hides in foliage.
 It switches between creeping forward and staying still.
 A tiger may even doze off and can stay in the same spot for as long as a day, waiting for prey and launch an attack when the prey is close enough, usually within 30 m.
 If the prey spots it before then, the cat does not pursue further.
 A tiger can sprint 56 km/h and leap 10 m; it is not a long-distance runner and gives up a chase if prey outpaces it over a certain distance.